yburda/iwae/README.md

 ## Checkpoints
 To restart a training experiment from a checkpoint created after training for 3<sup>i</sup> epochs, pass the parameter --checkpoint i+1 to the experiments.py script.

+# Remarks
+The results of the experiments in the first version of the paper are not exactly the same as the results of running the provided code.
+This is because the experiments in the first version of the paper used code that handled random numbers in a different way than the published code.
+The second version of the paper will be reporting numbers produced by running the published version of the code, making the results fully reproducible.

+The first version of the paper did not report results on the fixed binarization of the MNIST dataset used by [Larochelle, Murray](http://jmlr.csail.mit.edu/proceedings/papers/v15/larochelle11a/larochelle11a.pdf).
+Instead, the experiments in the paper were using a random binarization every time a binary sample was given to the model, and 59600 MNIST examples were used for training (the remaining 400 training examples were used for validation).
+With this version of the dataset, none of the models exhibited significant amounts of overfitting (up to 0.75 nats difference between test set log likelihood and training set log likelihood).
+When trained on the 50000 training examples from the fixed binarization of the MNIST dataset, the models overfit significantly more (about 3.5 nats difference between test set log likelihood and training set log likelihood) and achieve test log-likelihoods about 2 nats lower than the ones reported in the paper for the random binarization MNIST.
+We didn't use any regularization in our experiments to combat the overfitting on the fixed binarization of the MNIST dataset.
+The VAE models for which the log-likelihood was [reported in the literature](http://arxiv.org/abs/1401.4082) used the fixed binarization dataset augmented by samples with added flip-bit or drop-out noise.